 Once you find things that don’t fit, take a deeper look at them.
 If they’re unnecessary or might serve better as parts of other tasks, it’s time to delete them.
 Go through this several times to ensure you’ve caught and simplified the steps of your project as much as possible.

 Once your project is simplified, then you can bring in the automation.

 Not only will things run more smoothly, but they will have the most impact on helping the project.
 The least helpful kind of automation is the one where it makes you do unnecessary work.

 What Projects Do Best With Project Time Management Processes?

-The best projects to do without much cushion time are those that have patterns and repeating tasks.
-As people go through these repeating tasks, they’ll train their body and brain on what to do and do these tasks faster.
+The best projects to do with little cushion time are those that have patterns and repeating tasks.
+As people go through these repeating tasks, they’ll train their bodies and brain on what to do and do these tasks faster.

 Many time management software tools allow these repeating tasks to continue with the help of templates.

 These tools also allow you to repeat structures and workflows too.
-Automating repetitive tasks helps the people working on the project and the project manager as you don’t have to manually fill in all those tasks.
+Automating repetitive tasks helps the people working on the project and the project manager, as you don’t have to fill in all those tasks manually.